What is the USMLE?

 Step 2: Clinical Knowledge

 The CK exam is a computer-based test that consists of 318 multiple-choice questions.
-The exam is administered over nine hours and is divided into eight 60-minute blocks, with a maximum of 40 questions per block.
+The United States Medical Licensing Examination is over nine hours with eight 60-minute blocks, with a maximum of 40 questions per block.

 Step 3: Clinical Management